 Our pastoral system and associated school polices are designed to provide every pupil with a happy, safe and secure school environment in line with the Every Child Matters agenda.
-An Assistant Headteacher oversees the pastoral aspect of the school.
+A Deputy Headteacher oversees the pastoral aspect of the school.
 There are 5 year groups (7 to 11), each with a Head of Year.
 Each form within the year has a form teacher.
 The form teacher has special responsibility for the academic progress and pastoral welfare of students.
 The roles of our Pastoral Manager and our school nurse (RGN/RSCN) focus specifically on student well-being and care.
 We also employ a qualified counsellor who supports students where necessary.

 The Deputy Head and the Head of Year 7 manage the important transition from primary to secondary education: visiting primary schools, meeting with parents in June and arranging for new students to visit the school in July prior to their admission in September.
-As far as possible, new year 7 students are allocated to forms with at least one other student from the same primary school.

 Behaviour for Learning